nidhig-dev/SBA307_HTML_CSS/README.md

 - Images. ✅
 - GIFs. ✅
 ###  CSS Requirements
-- Make use of inline, internal, and external styling.
+- Make use of inline, internal, and external styling. ✅
-- Use five different CSS selectors.
+- Use five different CSS selectors. ✅
 - Use colors that complement each other. ✅
 - Use at least two CSS animations. ✅
 - Use Flexbox and/or the Bootstrap Grid. ✅

+### Website Nidhi's cloud kitchen
+- has 3 pages- Home page, menu page and about page.
+- The **home page** has a back ground image and a nav bar with links to other pages.
+- Links have hover and active effects.
+- **Menu Page** has all the food iems mentioned in the form of list and table with drop down box and add to cart form button
+- **About Page** has information and image about me.
+- All pages have a section on right side that has multiple forms and buttons as well as gifs and transitions.
+- Apart from every page having its own css,there are 2 css that are being linked in all pages
+    - Nav bar css
+    - Signup section css